A Guide to HypnoBirthing and The Benefits of Hypnobirthing

 The goal of Hypnobirthing is to alleviate fear, discomfort, and anxiety during labour.
 It includes learning calm breathing methods, deep relaxation, guided mediation, visualisation, positive ideas and affirmations, and so forth.

-Affirmations might include statements such, "I have the capacity to give birth to my kid" or "I trust in my body and my baby to help me."
+Affirmations might include statements such, "I have the capacity to give birth to my child" or "I trust in my body and my baby to help me."

 How HypnoBirthing works